mateuszpolis/AgeingAnalysis/README.md

 - **Progress Tracking**: Real-time progress updates during analysis
 - **Export Capabilities**: Save results in various formats

-## Goals

-AgeingAnalysis helps detector experts and analysts to:
-- Quantify detector ageing by computing per-channel ageing factors over time
-- Compare modules and reference channels with robust normalization
-- Inspect data quality and trends through interactive visualization
-- Automate batch processing for large datasets and reproducible studies
-- Integrate into a launcher/GUI ecosystem and support a headless workflow

 ## Installation

 As a submodule in the FIT Detector Toolkit: